zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

 Duration: 30 minutes

-In this exercise, you will create Logic App which will trigger when an item is added to the `notificationqueue` Azure Storage Queue.
+In this exercise, you create Logic App which will trigger when an item is added to the `notificationqueue` Azure Storage Queue.
 The Logic App will send an email message to the email address included in the `notificationqueue` message.

 ### Task 1: Create SendGrid account